-&lt;sup>12Non-executive directors have a median annual salary of 107,000 as of 2020.
+&lt;sup>13Non-executive directors have a median annual salary of 107,000 as of 2020.
 In contrast, executive directors have a median annual salary of 754,000 in 2020.

-&lt;sup>13There are no declines in the average committee load or predicted director compensation in response to the quota.
+&lt;sup>14There are no declines in the average committee load or predicted director compensation in response to the quota.
 Of course, the claim that directors play similar roles within the organization is subject to the recurring critique that they may behave differently in ways that are not measurable to the researcher.

-&lt;sup>14Von Meyerinck et al. 2019 document that the governor signed 183 bills on the weekend in which he signed SB826.
+&lt;sup>15Von Meyerinck et al. 2019 document that the governor signed 183 bills on the weekend in which he signed SB826.
 Further, they show states with similar political leanings to California also experienced negative abnormal returns, suggesting regulatory uncertainty may contribute to the reaction.

-needs of women.
+how female leadership affects organizational outcomes.
+For instance, Gompers et al. (2022) find that gender diversity at the partner level increases fund returns.
+Chattopadhyay and Duflo (2004) study a 1992 gender quota in India that required one-third of local political positions be reserved for women.
+They document that women policy-makers invest more in projects that address the needs of women.
 My paper contributes to the literature by showing that mandated gender diversity can introduce qualified women onto corporate leadership, thereby creating gains in equity without generating losses in efficiency.